 The manufacturer can choose from three types of conformity assessments.
 This assessment has to be done to show that the equipment complies to the requirements given in this Directive.
 There is the internal production control, the EU-type examination and the conformity to type based on internal production control.
 These assessments mean the following:

-– Internal production control: the manufacturer fulfills the necessary obligations himself.
-He declares and ensures on his sole responsibility that the equipment satisfies the requirements of the Directive that apply to it;
+- Internal production control: the manufacturer fulfils the necessary obligations himself.
+He declares and ensures on his sole responsibility that the equipment satisfies the requirements of the Directive that apply to it.

 - The EU-type examination and the conformity to type based on internal production control: the manufacturer fulfils the obligations regarding to the necessary measures in the manufacturing process and its monitoring to ensure conformity of the manufactured equipment with the approved type described in the EU-type examination certificate and with the requirements of the Directive.
 The manufacturer shall also affix the CE-marking to each piece of equipment and the manufacturer shall also draw up a written EU Declaration of Conformity for each piece of equipment.